Sashité for Developers

 }

-Observable: Black king on h8 is not in check state.
-Moves are mechanically possible (king could move to g8 or h7), but all such moves would place the king in check state.
+Observable: The black king on h8 is stale (not in check).
+Moves are mechanically possible (king could move to g8 or h7), but all such moves would put the same king in check.

 Rule-agnostic interpretation: